sinhp/groupoid_model_in_lean4/README.md

 and a dependency graph on the progress of formalization can be found [here](https://sinhp.github.io/groupoid_model_in_lean4/).

-This could be the basis for a HoTT mode in Lean.
+This is intended to serve as the basis for a HoTT mode in Lean.

 This repository relies on the [formalization of polynomial functors](https://github.com/sinhp/Poly/tree/master).